ClickHouse/ClickHouse/docs/en/operations/table_engines/file.md

 ## Details of Implementation

-- Reads can be parallel, but not writes
+- Multiple SELECT queries can be performed concurrently, but INSERT queries will wait each other.
 - Not supported:
   - `ALTER`
   - `SELECT ...
 SAMPLE`